-Black Ballots Mixtape presents audio selections from items housed in the Schomburg Center's Moving Image and Recorded Sound division.
-In collaboration with the Schomburg Center's Black Ballots event, this playlist collects several excerpts from speeches related to black people and voting.
+Black Ballots Mixtape presents audio selections from items housed in the Schomburg Center's Moving Image and Recorded Sound Division.
+The playlist collects several excerpts from speeches related to Black people and voting.

 “For close to four years now, efforts have been made to get a delegation of Negro leaders to discuss the problems of segregation with the president.
 We have had a deaf ear.” —Benjamin F. McLaurin, 1955